 Even though most of the things we need to be mentally healthy are universal — like safe housing, supportive relationships, and good health care – a one-size-fits-all approach to mental health care just isn’t enough.
 Culture plays a key role in how individuals perceive and experience mental illness, including whether they choose to seek help and who they turn to for that support.

 People from diverse communities have developed powerful strategies for promoting mental health in their communities; including strong family ties, robust spiritual traditions, and mentoring from community elders.
 However, these communities also face unique challenges to their mental health and wellbeing.
 For example, we know that people from ethnic and cultural communities are, in general, less likely to receive mental health services, and those who are in treatment often receive poorer-quality care.

-Why the difference in outcomes for members of these communities?
-Many factors likely play a role including socioeconomic differences, stigma toward people with mental health issues within the community itself, as well as the fear of experiencing a double burden of discrimination based on one’s race and mental health condition.
-Those who do seek help also may have difficulty obtaining mental health care from professionals who speak their language and/or understand and respect their cultural values.
+Many factors likely play a role including: a lack of culturally and linguistically appropriate services, socioeconomic differences, racism and discrimination, stigma toward people with mental health issues within the community itself, the impact of historical trauma, as well as the fear of experiencing a double burden of discrimination based on one’s cultural identity and mental health condition.

 U.S. Department of Health and Human Services.
 (2001).
 Mental health: Culture, race, and ethnicity.
 A supplement to Mental health: A report of the surgeon general.
 Rockville, MD: U.S. Department of Health and Human Services.
 Retrieve from [source].